Expat Commercial Mortgages For UK Property

 The loan-to-value ratio is the loan amount divided by the current market value of the property expressed as a percentage.
 If a property has a current value of £200,000 and a loan is required for £150,000, the loan-to-value ratio is 75 per cent.

-The lender’s decision will also depend on your current business circumstances – a commercial lender will expect your business to be stable and profitable and have audited acounts which could be for 2 to 3 years worth..
+The lender’s decision will also depend on your current business circumstances – a commercial lender will expect your business to be stable and profitable and have audited accounts which could be for 2 to 3 years worth..
 They may ask to see your business plan and long-term financial projections, to assure themselves that your business has, and will continue to have, the ability to make repayments on the loan.

 Some lenders may impose restrictions on the uses of commercial premises.
-You will need to consider carefully all the terms of any lending agreement, particularly as the loan period may be for 15 years or more.
+You will need to consider carefully all the terms of any commercial lending agreement, particularly as the loan period may be for 15 years or more.
 This is a complex area and it’s essential that you seek specialist advice from your solicitor.

 What commercial mortgage lenders need to know

-Any mortgage lender will want to be sure that your business is on a sound financial footing before agreeing to a commercial mortgage.
+Any commercial mortgage lender will want to be sure that your business is on a sound financial footing before agreeing to a commercial mortgage.

 A lender’s main concerns are that: